AarushiMahajan001/Deep-learning-based-mobile-tracking/README.md

 You can install the above dependencies manually, or use the following command:

 $ pip install numpy matplotlib scipy torch==1.4.0 opencv-python==4.2.0.32 cupy==6.7.0
-Our code has been tested on Ubuntu 18.04 and 16.04.
-An nvidia-driver and a Cuda version of 9.2/10.2 are required to run the code.

 Testing with a pretrained model
 Download the pretrained model